finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

 # **get_valuation_point_journal_entry_lines**
 > ValuationPointResourceListOfFundJournalEntryLine get_valuation_point_journal_entry_lines(scope, code, valuation_point_data_query_parameters, general_ledger_profile_code=general_ledger_profile_code, as_at=as_at, filter=filter, limit=limit, page=page, property_keys=property_keys, nav_type_code=nav_type_code)

-[EXPERIMENTAL] GetValuationPointJournalEntryLines: Get the Journal Entry Lines for the given Fund.
+[EARLY ACCESS] GetValuationPointJournalEntryLines: Get the Journal Entry Lines for the given Fund.

 Gets the Journal Entry Lines for the given Valuation Point for a Fund.
 The Journal Entry Lines have been generated from transactions, translated via posting rules and used in the valuation point.